smartprocure/contexture/packages/provider-elasticsearch/README.md

   field: String,
   from: DateString|'thisQuarter|lastQuarter|nextQuarter', // Date string or one of three custom date math options
   to: DateString,
-  useDateMath: Boolean // If true, it will parse dates as dateMath using @elastic/datemath }
+  useDateMath: Boolean, // If true, it will parse dates as dateMath using @elastic/datemath
+  useRaw: Boolean // If true, it will pass the from and to values as is, without formatting }
 ```